PRMellor/owncloud-quickstart/docs/tasks/connect.md

 ### Task
 {{ site.task}} **Summary:**
-Steps to connect a user through a specific URL.
+Steps to connect a user through an IP address and port 8080.

 1. Access the `config.php` file and change the `trusted_domains` setting.

-   For example, to connect users to the {{ site.product-name }} server using the server's IP address and port 8080, the port is added with the address.
+   For example, to connect users to the {{ site.product-name }} server using the server's IP address and port 8080, add the port with the address.

    ```
    'trusted_domains' => [